I've found a baby rabbit...

 Does this Bunny need rescue?

 Baby rabbits grow rapidly and are independent very early in life.
-Mother rabbits usually only visit their nest a few times a day to let the babies nurse, so if you find a nest of babies alone, its best to observe for a while before intervening.
-If possible, place some lightweight object (like grass, hay, tissue, etc.) in front of the mother’s entrance to the nest.
-If the material is later moved out of the opening, the mother is most likely coming to care for her babies.
+Mother rabbits usually only visit their nest a few times a day to let the babies nurse, so if you find a nest of babies alone, it does not mean that they are orphaned.
+It’s best to observe for a while before intervening - if possible, place a lightweight object (like grass, hay, tissue, etc.) in front of the mother’s entrance to the nest or put a thin layer of flour down.
+If the material is later moved out of the opening, or you see paw prints in the flour, the mother is most likely coming to care for her babies.

 We still need help!